 - b.
-A nurse will be deemed to have worked a significant number of hours in the area if at least one-half of the nurse's hours worked are in that area.
+A nurse will be deemed to have worked a significant number of hours in the area if at least one half of the nurse's hours worked are in that area.
 The Medical Center may, in its discretion, determine that some lower proportion of hours worked in an area qualifies as a significant number of hours worked for the purposes of this section. - c.
 Only one certification and one certification differential will be recognized at a time for the purposes of this section.
 Nurses with multiple recognized certifications will receive certification differential for only one at a time. - d.
 The Medical Center will specify not less than one certification to be recognized for each of the following areas: med/surg, day/surg, float, surgery, critical care, IV therapy, emergency, family maternity, recovery, orthopedics, neuroscience, psych, and kidney dialysis.
 The IBCLC certification will also be recognized under this section for the family maternity area, and will replace all other premiums for such certification or expertise. - 4.
 Preceptors.
 Effective with the first full pay period beginning after ratification of this Agreement, a nurse assigned as a preceptor will be paid a differential of \$2.00 worked as a preceptor.
 A preceptor is a nurse who is designated by his/her nurse manager to assess the learning needs of a nurse or capstone student nurse; plan the nurse's/capstone student nurse's learning program; implement the program; provide direct guidance and supervision to the nurse during the program; and, in conjunction with the nurse manager and/or designee, evaluate the nurse's progress during the program.
-This differential will not be paid for any unworked hours or for any hours when the nurse is not working as a preceptor.
+This differential will not be paid for any unworked hours or for any hours when the nurse is not working as a preceptor. - D. Standby Compensation.
+The following standby compensation policies shall apply to all nurses:

-- D. Standby Compensation.
-The following standby compensation policies shall apply to all nurses: - 1.
-Effective with the first full pay period beginning after ratification of this Agreement, nurses scheduled for standby shall be paid the sum of \$4.55 (\$4.70 in 2015) for each hour of scheduled standby. - 2.
+- Effective with the first full pay period beginning after ratification of this Agreement, nurses scheduled for standby shall be paid the sum of \$4.70 for each hour of scheduled standby. - 2.
 Time actually worked on a call-back while on scheduled standby shall be paid for at one and one-half (1-1/2) times the nurse's regular straight-time hourly rate of pay for a minimum of three (3) hours.
 Such premium pay rate will begin with the time the nurse actually begins work during the standby period.
 Such premium rate will apply only where (1) the nurse has first clocked out and then received a call from the nurse's unit manager or designee asking the nurse to return to work or (2) where the nurse continues his or her scheduled shift for 60 minutes or more.
 If the nurse continues his or her scheduled shift for 59 minutes or less, the nurse will receive one hour of the premium rate. - 3.
 Mandatory Scheduled Standby.
-Nursing units with mandatory scheduled standby will follow the provisions in Appendix D.
+For nurses who work in units with mandatory scheduled standby, the following provisions will apply: - a.
+If staffing on a unit with mandatory standby requires that nurses exceed 52 hours of standby in a 4 week schedule, such nurses will for such schedules be paid \$10.00 for all standby hours in excess of 52. - b.
+Scheduling of all standby hours will be distributed fairly and equitably among affected nurses. - c.
+On units where a nurse or nurses wish to voluntarily exceed 52 hours of scheduled standby per 4 week schedule, all such voluntary hours in excess of 52 will be paid at \$4.70 per hour.